Karter Knox: Recruiting

+College career

+Knox averaged 8.3 points and 3.3 rebounds per game as a freshman on 46.2% shooting from the field.
+As a sophomore, Knox averaged 8.1 points, 4.5 rebounds and 1.2 assists per game.
+Following the season he transferred to Louisville.

 Personal life

 Knox's father, Kevin Knox, played in the NFL as a wide receiver.
 His older brother, Kevin Knox II, was selected ninth overall by the New York Knicks in the 2018 NBA draft.